 STORAGE & SHELF LIFE

-Since these walnuts have been roasted, there is a shelf life to it.
-I keep this for about 2 weeks but since they are so addictive, they usually disappear pretty fast.
+Since these walnuts have been roasted, there is a shelf life to them.
+I keep this for about 2 weeks but since they usually disappear pretty fast.

 DIFFERENT WAYS TO USE CANDIED WALNUTS

 - Add them to shrimp or vegetable stir-fries

 - Break them up into smaller pieces and add them to your granola mix